fallcat/fallcat.github.io/_pages/projects.md

 Research Projects
 ======
+* Zero-shot image classification with text descriptions
+  * Improve on using BART as text embedding with pretraining objectives
+* Amazon Alexa Prize Taskbot

+* Comparing supervised and unsupervised neural machine translation with macro averaging
+  * Even if a supervised NMT model and an unsupervised NMT model have the same BLEU, the SNMT model often translates with fewer untranslated words and less truncations.

 * Transformer with Hard-Coded Attention \[[pdf](https://www.aclweb.org/anthology/2020.acl-main.687.pdf)\] \[[code](https://github.com/fallcat/stupidNMT)\]
   * Modified multi-headed attention to hard-coded Gaussian attention
   * Reduced memory and inference time speed without much BLEU drop